antonhalim/sinatra-orm-halloween-bk-002-public/README.md

    be haunted, and when you trick-or-treat there, a ghost freaks you out and you drop all your candy!
-4. Write some code in your spec_helper that will reset your database to a clean state for each test!
+4. Write some code in your spec_helper that will reset your database to a clean state for each test! (feel free to use DatabaseCleaner Gem)

 # Resources and Hints